Visiting Banff in December 2023? Here’s ALL You Need to Know

 How Cold is Banff in December?

-Does it Snow in Banff in December?
+How much does it snow in Banff in December?

-The closer to Lake Louise and the Icefields Parkway you get, the more snow you will notice.
+December in Banff, on average, sees about 10cm of snowfall per week.
+Snow doesn’t fall every day, but according to Snow Forecast, it snows 3.6 days a week on average.
+The closer you get to Lake Louise and the Icefields Parkway, the more snow you will notice.
 The high peaks and ski hills receive the most snow, while the town of Banff receives a moderate amount.
+We generally say you’re guaranteed a white Christmas — I hope we’re never proven wrong.

+December has some of the shortest days of the year.
+You can expect the sun to rise just before 9 a.m. and set around 4:30 for most of the month.
 The good news is there’s a lot you can accomplish outside in those short hours, and there are many sunny days in December as well, but that means not a ton of snow.
-So sometimes, especially if you’re a ski bum, you’ll be praying for fog, clouds, and sweet, powdery goodness.
+Sometimes, especially if you’re a ski bum, you’ll pray for fog, clouds, and sweet, powdery goodness.

 The same goes for the rest of the park.
 Banff gets noticeably busier around the holidays until about a week after January.
 Visitors flock here to spend Christmas inside a snow globe, but it’s nothing compared to the summer crowds.